irenebosque/KBCS-Practical-Assignment/Task1.md

 )
 ```
 ### Task 1.1 - Compile
-> ⚠️ It was intentional to already include how to compile the model?
+> ⚠️ It was intentional to already include how to compile the model in `train.py`?
+I see that in the google notebook it is not included.
 Maybe this link is useful for the compile step: https://keras.io/api/optimizers/